Project

 Reinoud, have you tried the capacitor you mentioned in the other thread yet?
 I'd suggest to first determine the resistance of the pullup resistor and then select a capacitor such that the cutoff frequency is at something like a quarter of the PWM frequency: f_PWM * 0.25 = 1/(2*pi*R*C).

-RE: DA converter versus PWM for laser power - Added by reinoud almost 11 years ago
+RE: DA converter versus PWM for laser power - Added by reinoud about 11 years ago

 As the PWM freq if 5kHz and the pullup resistor is 1kOhm, i've put a 0.1 uF on the output line to the ground.
 This had drastic effects!
 For one it makes clear that my lasercutter didn't have a low-pass filter at all!
 We had to push the output power up quite severely to even see it engrave!
 Apparently it was just implementing 100% power during the PWM cycles.
 I haven't seen the completed result nor have investigated it thoroughly it looked a lot better at first glace.
 I think we're on the right track!